BestTimesToVisit.com Logo

 nature

-Begin your day with a gentle stroll across the Garrison Savannah as the sun rises, painting the sky in vibrant hues.
+Begin your day with a gentle stroll across the Garrison Savannah as the sun rises, painting the sky with vibrant hues.
 Feel the cool morning breeze and watch the locals begin their day.
-Look closely for the historic monuments and equestrian statues that dot the landscape.
+Look closely for the historical markers detailing the area's rich past.

 Best time: December-April